snprajwal/lost/README.md

 # Usage

-To run the Lost REPL, simply execute `cargo run`.
+To run the Lost REPL, simply execute `cargo run --bin lost`.

-To invoke the compiler on a `.lost` file, pass the file as an argument to the above command, i.e. `cargo run file.lost`.
+To invoke the interpreter on a `.lost` file, pass the file as an argument, i.e. `cargo run --bin lost file.lost`.

+The experimental bytecode VM can be used with `--bin lost_vm`. **It is not complete yet, use at your own risk!**

 # Getting started